MicroEJ/docs/glossary.rst

    Foundation Library
       A Foundation Library is a library that provides core or hardware-dependent functionalities.
 A Foundation Library combines `managed code <https://en.wikipedia.org/wiki/Managed_code>`_ (Java) and low-level APIs (C) implemented by one or more Abstraction Layers through a native interface (:ref:`SNI <sni>`).

+   MICROEJ SDK
+      MICROEJ SDK is a comprehensive tools suite for developers to build VEE Ports for their devices, create Applications, build Executable and run Virtual Devices.

+   MICROEJ VEE
+      MICROEJ VEE is an applications container.
+VEE stands for Virtual Execution Environment, and refers to the first implementation that embeds a virtual 32-bit processor, hence the term "Virtual".
+MICROEJ VEE runs on any OS/RTOS commonly used in embedded systems (FreeRTOS, QP/C, uc/OS, ThreadX, embOS, Mbed OS, Zephyr OS, VxWorks, PikeOS, Integrity, Linux, QNX, …) and can also run without RTOS (bare-metal) or proprietary RTOS.
+MICROEJ VEE includes the small MEJ32, along with a wide range of libraries (Add-On Libraries and Foundation Libraries).

    Mock
       A Mock is a mockup of a board support package (BSP) capability that mimics a hardware functionality for the Simulator.

    Module Manager
       MicroEJ Module Manager (MMM) downloads, installs and controls the consistency of all the dependencies and versions required to build and publish a MicroEJ asset.
 It is based on `Semantic Versioning <https://semver.org>`_ specification.

+   Simulator
+      The Simulator allows running Applications on a target hardware simulator on the developer’s desktop computer.
+The Simulator runs one or more Mock that mimics the hardware functionality.
+It enables developers to develop their Applications without the need of hardware.

    VEE Port
       A VEE Port is an implementation of MICROEJ VEE for a target device.
 It integrates an Architecture, one or more Foundation Libraries with their respective Abstraction Layers, and the board support package (BSP).
 It also includes associated Mocks for the Simulator. (formerly called Platform)

-   SDK
-      MICROEJ SDK is a comprehensive tools suite for developers to build VEE Ports for their devices, create Applications, build Executable and run Virtual Devices.

-   Simulator
-      The Simulator allows running Applications on a target hardware simulator on the developer’s desktop computer.
-The Simulator runs one or more Mock that mimics the hardware functionality.
-It enables developers to develop their Applications without the need of hardware.

-   MICROEJ VEE
-      MICROEJ VEE is an applications container.
-VEE stands for Virtual Execution Environment, and refers to the first implementation that embeds a virtual 32-bit processor, hence the term "Virtual".
-MICROEJ VEE runs on any OS/RTOS commonly used in embedded systems (FreeRTOS, QP/C, uc/OS, ThreadX, embOS, Mbed OS, Zephyr OS, VxWorks, PikeOS, Integrity, Linux, QNX, …) and can also run without RTOS (bare-metal) or proprietary RTOS.
-MICROEJ VEE includes the small MEJ32, along with a wide range of libraries (Add-On Libraries and Foundation Libraries).

    Virtual Device
       A Virtual Device is a software package that includes the simulation part of an Executable: runtime, libraries and application(s).
 It can be run on any desktop computer without the need of the SDK.